mrhsce/Dense-sms-sender-for-android/README.md

 	- as long as the number of the sent and delivered messages hasn't reached the maximum there should be a small animation running for each
 	- work on the graphic and use branched weighting and scroll bars for the views
-	- add attribute source to the database to diffrentiate groups automatically created and manuals in order to add duplicate sd based groups
+	- add attribute source to the database to differentiate groups automatically created and manuals in order to add duplicate sd based groups
+	- add mechanism for exporting the groups